 Paris is always a good idea!
 At least that’s what I tell myself each time I book flights to the City of Lights.

-But, visiting a city like Paris for the first time may seem overwhelming, especially when there is so much to see and do.
+But visiting any city for the first time can be overwhelming, especially when there are so many cool things to do in Paris.
 I’ve been to Paris several times now and there are still large parts of the city I am yet to explore.
-So, while it is impossible to see everything in one visit (or maybe even four!), I hope this guide to Paris helps you narrow it down!
+So, while it is impossible to see everything in one visit (or four!), I hope this guide to some of the cool things to do in Paris helps you narrow it down!

 The Eiffel Tower

 Alright, I’m stating the obvious here.
 But can you really visit Paris without going to the top of the Eiffel Tower?
 It has to be done, people!
-The views from the top are incredible any time of day but particularly so as dusk, when the City of Lights begins to shine!
+The views from the top are incredible any time of day but particularly so at dusk, when the City of Lights begins to sparkle!

 Get to the top of the Eiffel Tower just before dusk and you’ll see the city both during the day and at night!
-And what’s more, if it’s a clear day you’ll enjoy an amazing sunset over the city!
+And what’s more, if it’s a clear day you’ll enjoy an amazing sunset too!

-Or, if you want to beat the crowds, arrive first thing in the morning and get to the front of the queue.
+Top tip: If you want to beat the crowds, get to the Eiffel Tower as early as possible to get to the front of the queue.

 Arc de Triomphe

-This monument is absolutely beautiful and definitely worth seeing up close.
-The view from the top of the Arc de Triomphe is one of my favourites and one that many people miss out on.
-At the top, your eye will be led down the famous, and often chaotic, Champs Elysees, with seven other avenues fanning out from the iconic landmark.
+This iconic monument is absolutely beautiful and definitely worth seeing up close.
+The view from the top of the Arc de Triomphe is one of my favourites and one that many people overlook.
+At the top, your eye will be led down the famous, and often chaotic, Champs Elysees, with seven other avenues fanning out from the famous landmark.

-Not only will you be able to marvel at the Parisian driving techniques on the streets below, but you’ll also have a fantastic view of the beautiful Eiffel Tower.
-After dark, you’ll see the city in all its glory and experience the magic of the Eiffel Tower sparkling on the hour.
+Not only will you be able to marvel at the haphazard Parisian driving on the streets below, but you’ll also enjoy a fantastic view of the beautiful Eiffel Tower.
+After dark, you’ll see the city in all its glory and experience the magic of the Eiffel Tower twinkling on the hour.

 Musee du Louvre